The Return of The Battle for Market Share?

 Happy Friday!

-As always, if you have any questions, comments, or concerns, please feel free to give us a call.
+As always, if you have any questions, comments, or concerns, please don’t hesitate to reach out.

 Best regards,